observing/square/README.md

-## This is the development branch of Square, if you are looking for the current version that is released in npm, please switch branches to `master`
+## This project is discontinued, better compilers (i.e. gulp.js for instance)
+are around and should be used.
+Use at your own risk.

 ```
 o-o  o-o o  o o-o o-o o-o       | Square is a modulair build system for building